fylgja/site/src/components/control.md

 ---

 The control component styles the default `input[radio]` and `input[checkbox]`.
-Allwing an easier control on the style of both these elements.
+Allowing an easier control on the style of both these elements.

 ## Installation